March 12, 2026 (3mo ago)

 | HeadObject | HEAD /{bucket}/{key} | Get metadata without downloading |

-That's 80% of what most apps need.
-The remaining 20% — multipart uploads, lifecycle policies, versioning — covers edge cases that matter at scale.
+That covers 80% of what most apps need.
+Multipart uploads, lifecycle policies, and versioning cover the remaining edge cases.

-MinIO is the most popular open-source S3-compatible object storage server, with over 50,000 GitHub stars and downloads exceeding 1 billion on Docker Hub.
-It runs as a single binary and supports the full S3 API surface.
+MinIO is the most popular open-source S3-compatible object storage server, with over 50,000 GitHub stars.

 docker run -d \